Celayix Home » The Impact of Overworking Employees: How to Avoid It

 Physical health

 According to research from the World Health Organization (WHO), people working 55 or more hours each week face an estimated 35% higher risk of a stroke and a 17% higher risk of dying from heart disease.
 This is compared to those who work a more typical 35 to 40 hours per week.
-The highest health concerns from overwork were noted amongst middle-aged men.
+Researchers observed the highest health problems from overwork among middle-aged men.

 Increased Turnover